General aspects

 YES.

-Any legal entity that manages an initiative must be set up according to the national law of the country where it’s registered.
+Any legal entity that manages an initiative must be set up according to the national law of the country where it is registered.
 Documents need to be provided to prove that it has been registered specifically for the purpose of managing the initiative and that the representative is authorised to act on its behalf.

 Getting the initiative registered